 Many of us who learn languages end up using those skills professionally as translators and interpreters.
 But humans are fallible and we tend to forget that, up until recently, most of the population of the Western world was illiterate.
-Learning languages was the sign of a privileged education and translating texts was a task accomplished by a select few for a very small audience — leading to blunders that are still perpetuated today.
+Learning languages was a sign of a privileged education, and translating texts was a task accomplished by a select few for a very small audience — leading to blunders and epic translation fails that are still perpetuated today.
 Here are a few examples.

 The Waitangi Treaty

-Nikita Kruschev infamously concluded a Cold-War-era speech with a threat directed at America: “We will bury you!”
+Nikita Khrushchev infamously concluded a Cold-War-era speech with a threat directed at America: “We will bury you!”
 Needless to say, this blood-thirsty statement whipped up American fear and outrage.
-But the true translation of his words is more like, “we will be present when you are buried,” which is a common Russian phrase meaning, essentially, “we will outlast you.”
+But the true translation of his words was more like, “We will be present when you are buried,” which is a common Russian phrase meaning, essentially, “We will outlast you.”

 According to interpreter John Coleman-Holmes in his book Mâcher du Coton, a Spanish delegate once apologized to the other delegates at a conference for having a cold: “Estoy constipado, perdóname!”
 But his Spanish was rendered into French as, “I am constipated, please excuse me!”
 The interpreter attempted a swift explanation, but was only met with laughter and ridicule.

-Branding is serious business and one bad translation is enough to make a product fail.
+Branding is serious business, and one bad translation is enough to make a product fail.
 When Parker Pen expanded into Mexico, its slogan read, “It won’t leak in your pocket and embarrass you.”
-But the verb to embarrass was confused with embarazada, a false cognate in Spanish, so the product was promoted with the translation, “It won’t leak in your pocket and make you pregnant.”
+But the verb “to embarrass” was confused with embarazar, a false cognate in Spanish, so the product was promoted with the translation, “It won’t leak in your pocket and make you pregnant.”

-When US President Jimmy Carter traveled to Poland in 1977 for a news conference, he was subjected to a succession of verbal faux pas.
-The interpreter responsible for conveying the President’s English into Polish mangled his words, using the occasional Russian term and abusing the Polish language.
-When the President mentioned he had left the US that morning, the interpreter stated he had left the country never to return.
-To add insult to injury, the President’s desire to “come to learn your opinions and understand your desires for the future” was rendered erotically as a strong lust to “get to know the Poles carnally.”
+When U.S. President Jimmy Carter traveled to Poland in 1977 for a news conference, he was subjected to a succession of translation fails.
+The interpreter responsible for conveying the president’s English into Polish mangled his words, using the occasional Russian term and abusing the Polish language.
+When the president mentioned he had left the U.S. that morning, the interpreter stated he had left the country, never to return.
+To add insult to injury, the president’s desire to “come to learn your opinions and understand your desires for the future” was rendered erotically as a strong lust to “get to know the Poles carnally.”